Semantic Source Code Comparison

-The following examples can help you better understand the advantages of Structure Comparison.
+The following examples can help you understand the advantages of Structure Comparison better.

 Moved Code Elements

-The first example demonstrates how Structure Comparison can be used to trace code elements movement.
+The first example demonstrates how Structure Comparison can be used to trace the movement of code elements.

-The following screenshot shows comparison of two files using the usual text comparison algorithm:
+The following screenshot shows comparison of two files performed with the usual text comparison algorithm:

 The code remained essentially the same but two strings were swapped.
 Default text comparison detected differences in corresponding strings and highlighted them using the preset colors.